dbcli/pgcli/docs/pages/advanced_topics/key_bindings.rst

 The key binding will be ignored when this condition is not satisfied.

-ConditinalKeyBindings: Disabling a set of key bindings
+ConditionalKeyBindings: Disabling a set of key bindings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes you want to enable or disable a whole set of key bindings according